-Lydia Dorrance, Ph.D. is an Environmental Scientist based in California with more than nine years of experience focused on emerging contaminants, environmental forensics, and litigation support.
+Lydia Dorrance is an Environmental Scientist based in California with more than 10 years of experience focused on geochemistry, environmental forensics, and litigation support.

-Lydia's consulting experience and training in the fields of geochemistry and oceanography is an asset in helping her clients implement site investigations, manage large environmental datasets, coordinate projects, provide technical support to counsel.
-She has served as an expert witness before the United States Supreme Court.
+Lydia's consulting experience and training in the fields of environmental chemistry and oceanography is an asset in helping her clients implement site investigations, manage large environmental datasets, coordinate projects, and provide technical support and expert services to counsel.
+She has served as an expert witness in case before a Special Master appointed by the United States Supreme Court.

 Investigating methods to forensically identify sources of per- and polyfluoroalkyl substances (PFAS) contamination to the environment has been a key focus for Lydia.
-Her investigation includes identifying means of differentiating between individual manufactures and “vintages” of aqueous film forming foams (AFFFs), of which PFAS comprise key active ingredients.
+Her investigation includes identifying means of differentiating between individual formulations of aqueous film forming foam (AFFF), of which PFAS comprise key active ingredients.